paulnicolet/ADA-Project/README.md

 ### Goal
 The goal is to look for geographical people flows in Switzerland, from  a set of geolocalized tweets.

+### Report
+The description and reflection about the project is available [here](https://github.com/paulnicolet/ADA-Project/blob/master/report.pdf).

 ### Layout
 * `swiss_flows`: main project package containing all the modules.
 * `notebooks`: package containing the iPython notebooks used to develop the pipeline for each main feature, with detailed development insights. **Warning**: these notebooks may contain dirty code.